-C2 continuously updates the strategy leaderboard indicating the top performing Trade Leaders.
-This is the epicenter of the action as top performing traders get the best exposure with investors looking for profits.
+C2 continuously updates the strategy leaderboard, indicating the top-performing Trade Leaders.
+This is the epicenter of the action as top-performing traders get the best exposure with investors looking for profits.
 Users can sort the list by many categories and variables to determine which traders to follow.
 Users can also add strategies to watch lists just by clicking the Add to Watchlist tab.

 The easiest way for Trade Leaders to transmit trade signals is through the BrokerTransmit feature.
 This requires setting up the trading account at a compatible brokerage.
-Once configured, then trades entered in your trader brokerage account is automatically transmitted to subscribers and posted onto C2.
+Once configured, then trades entered in your trader brokerage account are automatically transmitted to subscribers and posted onto C2.
 Subscribers who have signed up for auto-trading with compatible brokers will also have the trades executed in their accounts to mimic the Trade Leader trading activity.

 Caveat for Trade Leaders

 Investors who opt for auto-trading with their compatible broker have the flexibility to configure parameter per strategy.
-Users can select the type of financial instruments to trade (Stocks, Futures, Forex or Options) and Max Trade Size.
+Users can select the type of financial instruments to trade (Stocks, Futures, Forex, or Options) and Max Trade Size.
 Stop-Loss parameters can be configured as well as enabling for Short Options positions, which can be extremely risky.
-Shorting options, aka naked options positions require level 3 options permissions for most brokers and are susceptible to margin calls and automatic forced liquidations.
-Always check with broker and make sure you have enough funds in the account to meet margin requirements.
+Shorting options, aka naked options positions, require level 3 options permissions for most brokers and are susceptible to margin calls and automatic forced liquidations.
+Always check with a broker and make sure you have enough funds in the account to meet margin requirements.

-As a social trading platform, there’s many ways to interact with the community.
+As a social trading platform, there are many ways to interact with the community.
 The Reviews tab shows star-based ratings as well as comments by date so investors can gauge the top-rated strategies to consider following.
 To write a review for a strategy, investors but have subscribed to the strategy service for at least 30-days.
 The Forums are message boards where members can post comments for various trading topics.
 Users can also Message trade leaders directly with questions or comments.
 Again, Trade Leaders are prohibited from giving individualized investment advice.

 All investor accounts come with a free simulator to test out a strategy or combination of strategies before subscribing.
 This enables investors to be financial alchemists experimenting with strategy combinations to help diversify risk or compound performance.
-Users can swap out different strategies, asset classes or allocation mixes to create the most optimal portfolio.
+Users can swap out different strategies, asset classes, or allocation mixes to create the most optimal portfolio.

 Collective2 Platform Differentiators